MehreenAbdullah/sql_retail_sales_analysis/README.md

 Project Overview
 ---
-This project demonstrates SQL-based analysis of transactional retail sales data to evaluate revenue performance, customer behavior, and product category trends using SQL.
-After designing and structuring a relational database to store transaction-- level data, the dataset was cleaned and validated to remove incomplete records and ensure data integrity.
-Exploratory Data Analysis (EDA) was then performed using SQL aggregations, filtering, grouping, date-based analysis, and window functions to examine sales distribution,, customer concentration, seasonal patterns, and high-value transactions.
-The analysis addresses practical business problems such as identifying top-performing categories, ranking high-revenue customers, detecting peak sales months, evaluating demographic purchasing behavior, and understanding time-based sales patterns,, demonstrating how raw sales data can be transformed into actionable business insights relevant to performance monitoring and financial analysis.
+SQL-based analysis of transactional retail sales data to evaluate revenue trends, customer behavior, and product performance.
+The dataset was structured in a relational database, cleaned for consistency, and analyzed using aggregations, joins, date functions, and window functions to identify top categories, high-value customers, seasonal patterns, and sales concentration.
+The objective is to demonstrate how raw transaction data can be transformed into structured business insights for performance monitoring and financial analysis.

 Objectives
 ---